dominant-strategies/Quai-Macro-Model/Spec/obsidian/Boundary Actions/Mine Block Boundary Action.md

 Current working version of the boundary action for mining a block.
 #### Logic
 1. Aggregate hashpower is pulled from the [[Aggregate Hashpower Series]] parameter
-    2. TBD determine number of blocks
+    2. n_blocks = state["Number of Regions"] ** 2 * state["Zones per Region"] ** 2
-    3. Difficulty for blocks is equal to current block difficulty times randomness parameters for block difficulty
+    3. Difficulty for blocks is equal to current block difficulty times randomness parameters for block difficulty, total of n_blocks
+    4. Randomly select the lockup horizon $H$ with equal probability from the lockup options for each mined block